AdaCore/learn/labs/intro-to-ada/chapters/more_about_types.rst

        subtype Item_Quantity is Natural;

-       --  Replace by actual fixed-point decimal type declaration type Amount is new Float;
+       --  Replace by actual fixed-point decimal type declaration type Currency is new Float;

        --  Replace by actual access type declaration type Name_Type is null record;